dar-io/archive_dario.tv/_posts/2017-02-12-videos-of-the-day-promo.markdown

         Figcaption:

   - Theme-Classes: block-mb block-mt bg-snow
     Pattern-Image:
+    Subheading: "I created a set of Photoshop actions and templates that enables video editors to quickly pick an image visual style that works better with their story."
-    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8 col-xl-7
+    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-7 col-xl-6 mb-4 mr-xl-5
-    Subheading:
-    H2-Heading:
     Description:

-      - H3-Heading:
-      - Paragraph: "I created a set of Photoshop actions and templates that enables video editors to quickly choose the image visual style that works better with their story."

       - Paragraph: "The imagery visual style would also needed to enhance images' quality that often was poor."